georgeperez/COMP4018/documents/sprint-0/master-development-plan.md

 # Master Development Plan

 The project's development plan is being scheduled, monitored with a Kanban board integrated to the GitHub service.
-To see the development plans, please see the [Projects](https://github.com/mambadb/mambadb/projects/) section.
+To see the development plans, please see the [Issues](https://github.com/mambadb/mambadb/issues/) to see how work is being assigned and worked on.

 ## General Project Plan